LennartHennigs/RG35XX-H-Notes/README.md

 ### Using Bluetooth Audio

 - Connect the audio device as described above.
-- Select the bluetooth audio device as audio output: \
+- Select the Bluetooth audio device as audio output: \
   `Main Menu > System Settings > Hardware > Audio Output > [Device]`

 ### Connecting other Bluetooth Devices